A Quitclaim Deed is used to quickly and informally transfer real estate ownership interests from one party to another.

 A quitclaim deed, alternatively, simply involves a full or partial owner of real estate signing a document to "quit all claims" on the property, and passing their ownership interest on to another party (the "grantee").
 The grantee receives no protections against prior liens or other potential clouds on the title.

 So, quitclaim deeds are primary used in informal real estate transactions, between parties that know and trust one another.
 A real estate investor might quitclaim a property from their personal name into a limited liability company (LLC) for tax or asset protection purposes, or if they own several LLCs they may want to transfer it from one to another for some reason.
 When family members are passing along their ownership interest in a family property from one person to another, they may use a quitclaim deed rather than incurring several thousand dollars in traditional closing costs.

-Which is really the point: the grantee and grantor can avoid the expensive and time-consuming process of a real estate settlement, and still legally transfer ownership from one party to another.
-It's much faster and cheaper... but comes with plenty of risks for the grantee if they don't know and trust the grantor.
+Which is really the point: the grantee and granter can avoid the expensive and time-consuming process of a real estate settlement, and still legally transfer ownership from one party to another.
+It's much faster and cheaper... but comes with plenty of risks for the grantee if they don't know and trust the granter.